 The lines are at times blurred on what the differences are between the two but at its core, it all boils down to function and practicality.

-In its essence, shower curtains are mainly decorative with a lot of designs and colors as well as materials to choose from.
+In its essence, shower curtains are mainly decorative, with many designs and colors as well as materials to choose from.

-Shower liners, on the other hand, can only be categorized as such if they succeed in the function of keeping the water in the tub or in the shower space.
+Shower liners, on the other hand, can only be categorized as such if they succeed in the function of keeping the water in the tub or the stall space.

 Do I Need Both A Shower Curtain And Liner?

-It all boils down to preference, but if you’re all about a functional aesthetic, then the answer to this would be yes.
+It all boils down to preference, but if you’re all about a functional aesthetic, then the answer to this would be yes, you need both a curtain and a liner.

-With both you can keep your shower or tub area private while at the same time, you get to effectively keep the water in.
-That’s exactly what a shower curtain and liner can bring to the table for your bathroom setup.
+With both, you can keep your stall or tub area private while, at the same time, you get to keep the water contained effectively.
+That’s exactly what a curtain and liner can bring to the table for your bathroom setup.

-This is the most recommended and ideal setup in the bathroom as it’s the perfect marriage of function and style.
-You can keep the water from spreading all over the bathroom floor when the shower or tub is being used while on the other hand, you get to bring the whole look together.
+This is the most recommended and ideal setup in the bathroom, as it’s the perfect marriage of function and style.
+You can keep the water from spreading all over the bathroom floor when the stall or tub is being used, while on the other hand, you get to bring the whole look together.

 This makes sure that the design is cohesive with the rest of your bathroom aesthetics because of the different styles, colors, and materials that are available in the market right now.